antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 </Project>
 ```

-If you're building a Blazor WebAssembly application you don't have to do this
+If you're building a Blazor WebAssembly application, you don't have to do this
 because the `Microsoft.NET.Sdk.BlazorWebAssembly` SDK does this automatically.

 ## .NET versioning

 As a library author, you're probably wondering when .NET 5 will be widely
 supported.
 Moving forward, we'll ship .NET every year in November, with every
-other year being a long-term-support (LTS) release.
+other year being a Long Term Support (LTS) release.

 .NET 5 will ship in November 2020 and .NET 6 will ship in November 2021 as an
 LTS.
 We created this fixed schedule to make it easier for you to plan your